woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v1/_orders.md

 # Orders #

-This section lists all API endpoints that can be used to create, edit or otherwise manipulate orders.
+The orders API lets you view, create, update and delete individual orders or in bulk.

-## Orders Properties ##
+## Order properties ##

 |       Attribute        |    Type   |                                                                             Description                                                                              |
 |------------------------|-----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------|